Visit St. Marys & Cumberland Island

 Biking the St. Marys Tabby Trail (Multi-Use Path) in St. Marys, Georgia

-An 11-mile bike and mult-use path from St. Marys Waterfront Park to Crooked River State Park.
+An 11-mile bike and multi-use hard surface path from St. Marys Waterfront Park to Crooked River State Park.
 Comfort stations are located at Sweetwater Park on Pt.
 Peter Road and at the McIntosh Sugar Mill Ruins on Ga Spur 40 (across from the Stimson Gate of NSB Kings Bay).
 Restrooms and a Bike Repair Station are located at the St. Marys Waterfront Park.

 Paths are still in progress along the route.